 ENG coordinators must also understand news, which brings

-Ultimately, the job of the journalist — especially the investigative journalist — is to uncover the truth about situations and explain that truth to an audience in a clear and succinct manner.
+Ultimately, the job of the journalist — especially the investigative journalist — is to uncover the truth about situations and explain that to an audience in a clear and succinct way.

-Even when there seems to be a major injustice involved, it's not the responsibility of the reporter to be an advocate of a particular viewpoint, only to bring all of the related facts to the public's attention and let those facts speak for themselves.
+It's not the responsibility of the reporter to advocate a particular viewpoint but simply to bring all of the related facts to the public's attention and let those facts speak for themselves.

 In mid-2002 two major stories were reported in the U.S. press: the molestation of hundreds of children by clergy and the largest corporate bankruptcy in U.S. history.

 Had the truth been uncovered and publicized earlier something could have been done to head off the pain and suffering that a great many people had to subsequently endure.

 This includes the many additional children who were molested and the scores of people who lost all of their retirement funds while some corporate executives pocketed millions of dollars.